 She received her BFA degree in photography from Georgia State University in 2008.
 She holds a master's degree in visual art from the University of California San Diego with an emphasis in new media / art + technology.

-She is a lecturer in the digital arts division of the Claire Trevor School of the Arts at the University of California Irvine.
-She also lectures within the Interdisciplinary Computing and the Arts (ICAM) major in the visual arts department at the University of California San Diego.
-She lives and works in Southern California.
+She is currently a Visiting Assistant Professor in the Experimental Media Art Program at the University of Arkansas.
+She has formerly lectured in the digital arts division of the Claire Trevor School of the Arts at the University of California Irvine.
+She is also a former instructor within the Interdisciplinary Computing and the Arts (ICAM) major in the Visual Arts Department at the University of California San Diego.